 Job Title: Client Advocate

-The Client Advocate would be a strategic member of our One-Stop Support Center team.
-Our One-Stop Support Center provides individualized support and access to social and health services.
+The Client Advocate would be a strategic member of our One-Stop Support Center team, which provides individualized support and access to social and health services.
 In our advocacy work, we lead and collaborate on community initiatives that build well-being and health equity, such as affordable housing, childcare, disaster recovery, and teen-friendly health services.

-As we move into our 20th year of operation, we are committed to a bold, responsive and strategic vision for a healthy and violence free future in the Methow Valley and beyond.
+As we pass our 20th year of operation, we are committed to a bold, responsive and strategic vision.
 We are looking for a new team member that is excited about addressing persistent inequities with determination, strategy and heart.
 Room One has a joyful, connected staff culture and offers flexible, family-friendly hours.

 Potential Duties & Responsibilities